 12 FAM 251.2-1 Legal Authority

 The use of polygraph examinations set forth in this subchapter is in furtherance of the responsibilities of the Executive branch under the Constitution and laws of the United States, including those contained in Title 5 of the U.S. Code, the Foreign Service Act of 1980 (22 U.S.C.
 3901 et seq.), enabling legislation of the foreign affairs agencies, implementing Executive Orders, regulations and directives, and the Employee Polygraph Protection Act (29 U.S.C.
 2001 et seq.).

 12 FAM 251.2-2 Program Administrative Authority

-The Office of Investigations and Counterintelligence (DS/DO/ICI) Counterterrorism Vetting Unit (CCV) administers the polygraph program and is responsible for hiring polygraph examiners, responding to requests for polygraph support, deploying polygraph examiners, and maintaining relevant records.
-All requests to conduct a polygraph examination must be submitted to, and coordinated through CCV.
+The Office of Investigations (DS/DO/INV) Counterintelligence and Counterterrorism Vetting Division (CCV) administers the polygraph program and is responsible for hiring polygraph examiners, responding to requests for polygraph support, deploying polygraph examiners, and maintaining relevant records.
+All requests to conduct a polygraph examination must be submitted to and coordinated through CCV.

 12 FAM 251.3 Application Scope: Contractors and other Non-Employees